 Legal500, the most comprehensive worldwide coverage currently available on legal

-Martin has since the mid-nineties been very actively involved on the Danish startup scene.
-He was the founder of the Danish chapter of First Tuesday, one of the first international Internet entrepreneurs networks.
+Martin was the founder of the Danish chapter of First Tuesday, one of the first international Internet entrepreneurs networks.
 He has subsequently been a part of almost any Danish startup network initiative.

 Martin has dedicated lots of time and energy to work with IT policy in different settings.
-He was a co-founder of the Danish Distance Selling and E-business Association (FDIH), the Danish Internet Society Chapter and he has been sitting on board of numerous public committees and counsels such as the Danish Internet Forum and DK-Hostmaster A/S. Currently he serves as a member of the Danish IT-Security Committee, personally appointed by the Danish Minister of Science.
+He was a co-founder of the Danish Internet Society Chapter and he has been sitting on board of numerous public committees and councils such as the Danish Internet Forum and DK-Hostmaster A/S. He served as a member of the Danish IT-Security Committee, personally appointed by the Danish Minister of Science.